awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Supported storage engines for MariaDB on Amazon RDS<a name="MariaDB.Concepts.Storage"></a>

 While MariaDB supports multiple storage engines with varying capabilities, not all of them are optimized for recovery and data durability\.
-InnoDB \(for version 10\.2 and higher\) and XtraDB \(for version 10\.0 and 10\.1\) are the recommended and supported storage engines for MariaDB DB instances on Amazon RDS\.
+InnoDB is the recommended and supported storage engine for MariaDB DB instances on Amazon RDS\.
 Amazon RDS features such as Point\-In\-Time Restore and snapshot restore require a recoverable storage engine and are supported only for the recommended storage engine for the MariaDB version\.
 Amazon RDS also supports Aria, although using Aria might have a negative impact on recovery in the event of an instance failure\.
-However, if you need to use spatial indexes to handle geographic data on MariaDB 10\.1 or 10\.0, you should use Aria because spatial indexes are not supported by XtraDB\.
-On MariaDB 10\.2 and higher, the InnoDB storage engine supports spatial indexes\.

 Other storage engines are not currently supported by Amazon RDS for MariaDB\.